 Table of Contents

 One popular way to save for retirement is through an individual retirement account, also known as an IRA.
-To help you understand the basics behind IRAs, including the difference between a Roth and traditional IRA, here are some of the most common terms to know.
+To help you understand the basics behind IRAs, here are some of the most common terms to know.

 To start with a simple definition, an IRA is an account that helps you save for retirement.
 Many people use IRAs in addition to common employer-sponsored plans, such as 401(k)s, because IRAs offer some unique tax advantages.